 Water, while typically crystal clear, contains minerals and chemicals, and the concentration of certain minerals creates the “hardness” of water.

 Some homes have hard water, or water with a high concentration of calcium, magnesium, lime, or other minerals.
-You can tell if your water is hard, if your hands still feel slimy after washing them with soap and water or if your drinking glasses don’t seem as clear as they used to be.
+You can tell if your water is hard if your hands still feel slimy after washing them with soap and water, or if your drinking glasses don’t seem as clear as they used to be.

-If your home has hard water, surfaces like porcelain, enamel, china, stainless steel, tile, chrome, fiberglass, and glass will have mineral deposits, stains, or a white film.
+If your home has hard water, surfaces like porcelain, enamel, stainless steel, tile, chrome, fiberglass, and glass will have mineral deposits, stains, or a white film.
 You may also see stains or buildup on bathroom fixtures, dishes, and sinks.

 You can also tell if your water is hard by looking at these signs: